Main Dishes

 Roasted lamb leg recipe Roasted Lamb Leg

-Beefsteak and potatoes recipe Beefsteak with Potatoes
+Beefsteak and potato recipe Beefsteak with Potatoes

 Chanakhi recipe Chanakhi

-Stuffed bell pepper recipe Stuffed Bell Peppers
+Stuffed sweet pepper recipe Stuffed Sweet Peppers

 Spinach with croutons recipe Spinach with Croutons